0xFacet/FIPs/FIPS/fip-1.md

 After this FIP, each period ends when **either** of these triggers is reached:

-1. **10,000 blocks** pass, **or**
+1. **1,000 blocks** pass (changed from 10,000 blocks), **or**
 2. The **Target FCT Issuance Per Period** (as adjusted by halvings) is fully minted within that period.
-In our example above this value is 1,183,409 FCT.
+In our example above this value is 118,341 FCT.

-For example, if the current target is 1,000,000 FCT per period, and you reach that 1,000,000 minted at block 8,000 of the period, the period ends immediately—no need to wait for 10,000 blocks.
+For example, if the current target is 100,000 FCT per period, and you reach that 100,000 minted at block 800 of the period, the period ends immediately—no need to wait for 1,000 blocks.

 ##### Rate Adjustment Rule